June 27, 2020

 Nevertheless, each person should live as a believer in whatever situation the Lord has assigned to them, just as God has called them.
 This is the rule I lay down in all the churches.

-The situation Paul was dealing with in Corinth was not exactly analogous, but we can glean some clear guidance for the situation I outline above.
-In Paul’s situation, people felt they had to leave their former station (Gentile/Jew, Married/Unmarried, Slave/Free) in order to fulfill their new calling.
-In other words, in order to live out their new way of life they needed to change their status, relationships, social station and so forth—because of the dramatic change in their life they needed a decisive change in their social arrangement.
+The situation Paul was dealing with in Corinth was not exactly analogous, but we can glean some clear guidance for the situation I outlined.
+In Paul’s situation, people felt they had to leave their former station (Gentile/Jew, married/unmarried, slave/free) in order to fulfill their new calling.
+In other words, in order to live out their new way of life they needed to change their status, relationships, social station, and so forth—because of the dramatic change in their life they needed a decisive change in their social arrangement.
 Paul said absolutely not.

 Are you seeing the analogy?
-The challenge in today’s church scenarios is we have basically two options: become a clergy person or otherwise get hired by the church or another ministry OR just be a layperson.
+The challenge in today’s church scenarios is we have basically two options: become a clergy person or otherwise get hired by the church or another ministry or just be a layperson.
 This is a big problem.
 This notion that a person is “just a layperson,” is nothing short of tragic.
 It’s another way of saying, “I can only go to the game in my present state, but I could never really play on the field.”
-O.K., sure I could work in the concessions stands or be an usher or any number of other “volunteer” roles, but I can’t really be a player this game unless I quit my job, go to seminary, get ordained and so forth.
+Okay, sure I could work in the concessions stands or be an usher or any number of other volunteer roles, but I can’t really be a player in this game unless I quit my job, go to seminary, get ordained, and so forth.

-Need to wrap.
-The church needs coaches for sure and some in the situations I outlined above are called to be coaches (and I employ the term loosely rather than technically to make my point).
+The church needs coaches for sure and some in the situations I outlined are called to be coaches (and I employ the term loosely rather than technically to make my point).
 What the church most needs are thousands upon millions of players—imaginatively playing at most every conceivable vocation in the world.